ghidalgo3/ghidalgo3.github.io/_posts/2021-07-09-expression-logging.markdown

 # Problem
 We recently had a problem at work where a piece of code was throwing an exception with the message "System variable should be X but is Y".
 The problem was that we had no idea _which_ value was incorrectly set, and we were so deep into highly reusable generic code that pushing the value name via method parameter would have required touching dozens of call sites.

-To concretize this, we have something like this (types have been altered for their safety :)):
+To concretize this, we have something like this (types have been altered for their safety):

 ```csharp
 // This class is auto-generated from an RPC specification.